JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 ![](./chapter3photo/3.4.13.jpg)

 - Red packets have a lower delivery priority up to the application.
-- ```There is a packet with a lower sequence number than any of the red packets that has yet to be received, so in-order delivery of data in the red packets up to the application layer is not possible.```
+- &#x1F449;```There is a packet with a lower sequence number than any of the red packets that has yet to be received, so in-order delivery of data in the red packets up to the application layer is not possible.```
 - There is a packet with a higher sequence number than any of the red packets that has yet to be received, so in-order delivery of data in the red packets to the application layer is not yet possible.